magicbell/magicbell-swift/README.md

 MagicBell will keep that device token stored temporarly in memory and send it as soon as new users are declared via `MagicBellClient.connectUser`.

-Whe a user is disconnected (`MagicBellClient.removeUserFor`), the device token is automatically unregistered for that user.
+Whe a user is disconnected (`MagicBellClient.disconnectUser`), the device token is automatically unregistered for that user.

 ## Contributing